tmuhlest/sopranos/index.md

 ### A Brief Introduction

 Before we jump in, a bit about me.
 My name is Tanner Muhlestein!
-I’m a 25 year old, Mormon, statistician, and recent NCSU graduate school graduate (Go Pack!!) who is also a fan of the Soprano's.
-Recently, upon a rewatch, I was curious if the violence in the show led to any viewership.
+I’m a 25 year old, Mormon, statistician, and recent NCSU gradschool graduate (Go Pack!!) who is also a fan of the Soprano's.
+Recently, upon a rewatch, I was curious if the violence in the show led to any increase in viewership.
 As mentioned in the beginning, the answer is no, but I will walk you though how I came to his conclusion.

 ### Violence in the Show